 Emergency Treatment of Scalds

-Burn injuries are painful and scary.
-In the moments after a scald happens it is most important to stop the burning process.
-Many people do not realize that burns can continue to worsen even after the hot liquid is removed.
+Scalding burns and steam burns are painful and frightening.
+After a scald burn, it’s critical to stop the burning process immediately.
+Burns can continue to worsen even after the hot liquid is removed.
+If your child suffers a scalding injury:

-• Remove the child from the hot liquid immediately
+- Remove the child from the hot water or liquid immediately.

-• Cool the injury with cool tap water
+- Cool the injury with cool tap water (do not use ice).

 Be Aware of the Dangers of Scald Burns in the Kitchen

-• When cooking, maintain a "safe zone" around the stove where children cannot enter.
-Always cook with pots on back burners and turn handles in so small hands cannot reach them.
+- When cooking, maintain a "safe zone" around the stove where children cannot enter.
+Always cook with pot handles turned inward and use the back burners to reduce risk.

-• Do not place hot food or beverages near the edge of a counter or table where a child can reach them.
-Placemats are a good alternative to tablecloths, which can be hazardous if a young child pulls on them while hot food or drinks are on the table.
+- Do not place hot food or beverages near the edge of a counter or table where a child can reach them.
+Use placemats instead of tablecloths to prevent hot liquids from spilling if tugged by children.

-If your child receives a burn of any kind that requires urgent care, our Shriners Children’s doctors and nurses are here, ready to help.
+If your child experiences a steam burn or boiling water burn, Shriners Children’s doctors and nurses are here to provide specialized care.

 A Reference for School Nurses on Burn Care for School-Age Children